 After you have a claim and that claim is bound, the bound PV belongs to you for as long as you need it.
 You can schedule pods and access claimed PVs by including persistentVolumeClaim in the pod's volumes block.
 See below for syntax details.

 4.3.2.4.
-PVC protection
+Persistent Volume Claim Protection